jhinrichsen/adventofcode2021/CONTRIBUTING.md

 that for this project.
 Keep the code self-contained for Day NN.
 This also means if Part 2 can be handled with a quick tweak to Part 1’s logic, just implement that tweak inline (controlled by the part1 flag) rather than building an elaborate framework.

+5. No Global State: avoid global variables or package-level state to hold input or results; this makes testing easier and prevents cross-test interference.
+Each test or run should explicitly parse and then solve using these functions.

 ## Dont's
 Here are some additional rules to avoid when implementing a solution: